-The Chronimed board of directors also evaluated the proposed management arrangements and board structure for the combined company, requiring assurance that Mr. Blissenbach, as Chief Executive Officer of the combined company, would have appropriate authority to manage the business of the combined company.
-The Chronimed board of directors was concerned that an effective management structure with proper personnel would be in place.
-The Chronimed board of directors was also advised that Mr. Blissenbach and Mr. Friedman were amending their employment agreements so that their rights to severance payments after a change of control would not be triggered by the proposed changes in their positions.
-The Chronimed board of directors inquired about the due diligence that Chronimed had conducted on MIM and the content of MIM's draft disclosure letter.
+The Chronimed board of directors also evaluated the proposed management arrangements and board structure for the combined company, requiring assurance that Mr. Blissenbach, as chief executive officer of the combined company, would have appropriate authority to manage the business of the combined company.
+The board was concerned that an effective management structure with proper personnel would be in place.
+The board of directors was also advised that Mr. Blissenbach and Mr. Friedman were amending their employment agreements so that their rights to severance payments after a change of control would not be triggered by the proposed changes in their positions.
+The board of directors inquired about the due diligence that Chronimed had conducted on MIM and the content of MIM's draft disclosure letter.
 Management indicated that materials they had reviewed and information set forth in MIM's disclosure letter were consistent with management's earlier review and their expectations.
-The Chronimed board of directors also considered and discussed alternatives to the proposed MIM transaction.
-Following the presentations and discussion, the Chronimed board of directors met in executive session.
-After a thorough discussion and a consideration of the risks associated with the proposed transaction, the Chronimed board of directors voted unanimously to authorize management to proceed with finalizing and executing the original merger agreement subject to the receipt of a fairness opinion letter from Banc of America Securities.
+The board of directors also considered and discussed alternatives to the proposed MIM transaction.
+Following the presentations and discussion, the board of directors were in executive session.
+After a thorough discussion and a consideration of the risks associated with the proposed transaction, the Chronimed board of directors voted unanimously to authorize management to proceed with finalizing and executing the merger agreement subject to the receipt of a fairness opinion letter from Banc of America Securities.